Harvey-Ai/C-plus-plus-learn/README.md

 ------------
   - Download
   - Type "make" in the shell
-  - Learn .h file in include directory
+  - Every knowledge has its tips comment in .h file, learn it and think about the output.
   - Type "./Tester", run the test case.
+Check if your thought is correct, if not return to previous step to think more until understand.

 Directory arragement
 ------------